Descriptive complexity for neural networks via Boolean networks: Arithmetic with BNL

-\begin{proof} (Sketch) The formal explanations and examples are in the appendix.
-Assume that we have two $p$-digit integers (we allow leading zeros): a multiplicand $\bx$ and a multiplier $\by = y_p \cdots y_1$ in an arbitrary base $\beta \in \Z$, $\beta\geq 2$.
-The parallel multiplication algorithm computes in the following two steps. \textbf{(1)} We run $p$ different multiplications in parallel where the multiplicand $\bx$ is multiplied by $y_i0 \cdots 0$ with $i-1$ zeros on the right (for each $i \in [p]$ in base $\beta$).
-Each multiplication is actually also computed in parallel by using the parallel addition algorithm to obtain relatively small space and time complexities.
-As a result we obtain $p$ different numbers of length $2p$. \textbf{(2)} We add the numbers obtained in the first step together in parallel using the parallel addition algorithm. \end{proof}
+\begin{proof} Suppose that we have two integers in the format $\cZ(p, \beta)$: a multiplicand $\bx$ and a multiplier $\by = \pm y_1 \cdots y_p$.
+Informally, the product of $\bx$ and $\by$ is computed in the following two steps. \begin{enumerate} \item We run $p$ different precise multiplications in parallel, where the multiplicand $\bx$ is multiplied by $y_j0 \cdots 0$ with $p-j$ zeros on the right (for each $j \in [p]$).
+Moreover, every such multiplication is computed in parallel using the parallel addition algorithm.
+As a result, we obtain $p$ different numbers of length $2p$. \item We add the numbers from the first step by using the parallel addition algorithm. \end{enumerate}

+More formally, to compute in parallel, we use the ``binary tree strategy'', where the bottom of the tree consists of the multiplications in step 1, and the higher levels of the tree consist of adding these products together in parallel.
+This can be formally constructed as follows.
+Let $d = \lceil \log (p) \rceil$.
+For each $i \in [0;d]$ and $j \in [2^{d-i}]$ we compute integers $\bz_{i,j}$.
+Intuitively, picture a binary tree with $d+1$ levels where each level $i$ (starting with level $i=0$ at the bottom) consists of integers $\bz_{i,j}$ and the number of integers on a level decreases logarithmically as we move up the tree.
+Each integer $\bz_{i,j}$ is calculated based on the level $i-1$ as follows.
+The integer $\bz_{0,j}$ is obtained as the product of $x$ and $y_{j} 0^{p-j}$, and each integer $\bz_{i+1, j}$ is obtained as the sum of integers $\bz_{i,2j-1}$ and $\bz_{i, 2j}$.
+Note that if $p < 2^{d}$, then for $i > p$ we can simply set $\bz_{0,j}$ to $0$.
+The sign of the final product is easy to obtain from the signs of $\bx$~and $\by$.